Skip to main content

 Micrognathia often leads to complications such as difficulty breathing, problems with eating, and malocclusions.
 Some cases improve or completely resolve with time as the child grows up.

 Technically, a small upper jaw (maxilla) can also be referred to as (maxillary) micrognathia.
-However, in this article, we’ll focus on the lower jaw.
+However, here, we’ll focus on the lower jaw.

 What Causes Micrognathia?